-Example: -setProtocols="ftp http" will include handlers for FTP and HTTP protocols.
+Example: -setProtocols="http https" will include handlers for the HTTP and HTTPS protocols.

 To get a list of all possible values, invoke the Builder with -help.

 By default, the Builder compiles all application classes and a predefined set of the system classes.
 Profiling and compilation options enable to fine tune the compilation process for optimal runtime performance of applications generated with the Builder.